Best Core Exercises For Men To Get Rock Solid Abs

 How To Do It

-2. Keeping your knees slightly flexed and your back and neck neutral, inhale as you flex your hips to lower your torso until it is close to or fully horizontal.
+3. Keep your knees slightly bent and your back and neck neutral, and inhale as you lower your torso until it is close to or fully horizontal.

 Tips